evaou/kotlin-algorithm/README.md

 - [Binary Search Tree](https://www.tutorialspoint.com/data_structures_algorithms/binary_search_tree.htm):
 Each node has a maximum of two children, left sub-tree is less than and right sub-tree is greater than its parent
 - [Heap](http://www.geeksforgeeks.org/binary-heap/):
-Complete binary tree represented as array, max heap has parent value which is greater than or equal to its child value
+Complete binary tree represented as array, min heap has parent value which is smaller than or equal to its child value

 ##### Data structure complexity
 | Data Structure | Average Time Complexity - Access | Average Time Complexity - Search | Average Time Complexity - Insertion | Average Time Complexity - Deletion | Worst Space Complexity |